-There are apparent downsides.
-Globalism may readily lead to even more inegalitarianism.
-Through globalism, poor people on the other side of the world can be exploited more efficiently.
-This way, people with fewer opportunities or resilience get exploited in fierce competition everywhere.
-They must be content with less exciting or less paying jobs, leading to burnout and dissatisfaction.
+Globalism is about making global connections to find and develop more opportunities for economic growth.
+It may readily lead to more inegalitarianism.
+Through globalism, people with fewer opportunities or resilience can get exploited in fierce global competition.
+They must be content with less exciting and less paying jobs.

-Contrary to this, planetarianism is about each individual becoming aware of the worthiness of each other individual on the planet ― no exception.
-This includes any child dying of hunger for food anywhere.
+Contrary to this, planetarianism is about each individual being aware of the worthiness of each other individual on the planet ― no exception.
+This includes any child dying of hunger.

-Planetarianism is also about the profoundly bringing together of people from different cultures.
+Planetarianism is also about profoundly bringing together people from different cultures.

 Unity in differences

-The aim is not to come to a one-size-fits-all kind of culture.
-On the contrary, looking at some issues from different cultural standpoints can enhance one’s possibility to look through local elements and see the deeper side.
-Thereby, one can more profoundly value one’s culture and work on deepening one’s cultural commitment while diversifying it to ever new combinations.
-There are and will probably forever remain many exciting possibilities.
+The aim is not a one-size-fits-all culture.
+On the contrary, looking at some issues from different cultural standpoints can enhance one’s possibility to look through local elements.
+Thereby, one can more profoundly value one’s culture, work on deepening one’s cultural commitment, and diversify it to ever new combinations.

 Depth is crucial

-People recognize real depth as being the core of their own culture.
-The most culturally valorized exponents frequently lie close to the core, deeply shaping the core, or even engendering the core upon which a future culture gets built.
-Yet, with a broadened view, people may strangely recognize the most profound level in another culture.
+People recognize depth as the core of their own culture.
+The most culturally valorized exponents frequently lie close to this core, deeply shaping it.
+Yet, with a broadened view, people also may strangely recognize profound levels in other cultures.

 The most beautiful poems touch something profoundly universal while giving attention to something subtly concrete.

 Human empathy is an outgrowth of animal empathy.
-The latter stands, as a matter of fact, far from planetarianism.
-Animal empathy is, for instance, what exists between mammalian parents and their offspring ― or at most a small group mainly of kindred.
+This is, for instance, what exists between mammalian parents and their offspring ― or a small group of kindred.
 This is close-circle empathy.

 In planetarianism, empathy goes much broader.
-One challenge is not to experience this as a zero-sum competition with the close-circle variant.
+One challenge is not to bring this in competition with close-circle empathy.